geniesinc/ExperienceSDKSampleProject/README.md

 # ExperienceSDKSampleProject

+## THIS PROJECT REQUIRES (UNITY 2022.3.32f1)[https://unity.com/releases/editor/whats-new/2022.3.32#installs]

 ## How to Use this Project

-1. Make sure you have Unity version 2022.3.32f1 installed
-2. Download the zip or clone the project and add the created folder to Unity Hub
+Download the zip or clone the project and add the created folder to Unity Hub.

 This project includes various scenes and sample scripts for loading a Genies avatar, using mobile input, and seeing how TypeScript is written.